scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAKS.md

 ### Scale Performance

-**Scaling storage**:- The `storage auto grow` feature to automatically increase storage when it reaches a threshold without impacting the workload.
+**Scaling storage**:- The `storage auto grow` feature automatically increases storage when it reaches a threshold without impacting the workload.
 Please note this feature is not yet available for Flexible server deployment for Azure Databases for PostgreSQL.
 You can scale resources based on the deployment you choose.
 * For Single server deployment, refer to the [Azure documentation](https://docs.microsoft.com/en-gb/azure/postgresql/concepts-pricing-tiers#scale-resources) for scaling resources.
 * For Flexible server deployment, read more about scaling resources [here](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-compute-storage#scale-resources).